rutherford-nj/www.rutherfordboronj.com/upcoming-events/DO.md

-With live music by the Rutherford Rocks Youth Arts Ensembles!
+**Grand Finale with Super Trans Am featuring James McGill beginning at 7:30pm near Williams Plaza**

-Park Avenue from the Library to Ames Ave will be closed to vehicular traffic so patrons can enjoy ample outdoor distancing.
+Park Avenue from the Library to Glen Road will be closed to vehicular traffic so patrons can enjoy ample outdoor distancing.

-**Grand Finale with Super Trans Am featuring James McGill - Saturday, September 30th 6:00pm**